 We live in an immediate world.
 It’s no longer acceptable to wait until tomorrow’s paper to find out today’s news.
 If something big happens, you need to know right away.

 Your brand is no different.
 Whether it’s good news or bad, you need to take action immediately.

-Introducing Mention Pulse
+Introducing Mention Spike

-If you don’t have time to keep checking your dashboard, pulses are an easy way to keep up with important activity around your brand.
+If you don’t have time to keep checking your dashboard, spikes are an easy way to keep up with important activity around your brand.
 You’ll get a short message (email or SMS*) as soon as buzz starts building.

 We’ll tell you when the big stuff happens, as soon as it happens – so you can react.

 * Texts are free, but subject to carrier fees.

 Let’s say you check your mentions once a day, in the morning.
 If big news breaks after that, you’re the last to know.